States Move To Tighten Medicaid Enrollment, Even Without A New Health Law

 He said not all checks have to be intrusive.
 States, for instance, can more frequently check federal and state databases to look for whether a person has a life change, has moved or has a new job.
 "If somebody gets a job, that's great.
 They may no longer be able to qualify for the program," he says.
 "If they still qualify, they can sign right back up."

 That's what's happened in Texas.
 The state regularly checks the finances of families whose children are enrolled.
-State data appears to show that the number of children experiencing a temporary gap in their Medicaid coverage has increased since the state instituted the new process in 2014.
+State data appear to show that the number of children experiencing a temporary gap in their Medicaid coverage has increased since the state instituted the new process in 2014.

 Avik Roy, a conservative who has advised Republican leaders on health policy, said by letting states check people's eligibility for Medicaid more often, "You're giving states a tool to make sure that the people who are enrolled in the Medicaid program are the people who the program is meant to help."

 That's not how officials in California see it.
-They say the current system works well compared to many years ago, when people had to prove their eligibility more often, up to four times a year.
+They say the current system works well compared with many years ago, when people had to prove their eligibility more often, up to four times a year.
 It was burdensome for enrollees and costly for the state and its counties, which handle the process.

 In California's experience, when people have a change in life circumstances, they generally report it right away, as required.
 Moreover, California has moved from a system that was dependent on paper to one that is largely electronic, easing the burden further.